Mill Valley Home Prices / Mill Valley Real Estate Market Update

 Mill Valley Home Sales Days on Market & Sales Price vs. Original List Price

-The chart below reflects the average days on market (the bars) and the average sales prices divided by orignal list price percentage for the past fourteen months.
+The chart below reflects the average days on market (the bars) and the average sales prices divided by original list price percentage for the past fourteen months.
 Using the average days on market we can see generally how long homes are taking to sell.
 Generally we see this number decrease during the peak spring season and increase in the slower winter season.
 We can use this chart to see if generally homes are selling for more than asking, and we can also use this to determine if days on market is lengthening or shortening.
 This is helpful in determining how “hot” a given market is.